kamrul1/RefitClientAndBearerToken/README.md

 ---
 appsettings.json is included to show the variable passed.
 In production you would store these in environment variables or swap them out in the build.

+---
+[Postman](https://www.postman.com/) collection is included in folder PostmanSamples, which you can use to test using your REST API testing tool.